sc-forks/solidity-coverage/docs/upgrade.md

 #### :tada:  It's still not working!! :tada:

-+ Ok good, we'd like to find and fix as many problems as possible in the beta.

 + If your project is public, please open an issue linking to it and we will advise and/or open a PR into your repo installing solidity-coverage after patching any relevant bugs here.